AGENTS

 `build` compiles your extension in production mode and writes output to `dist/`.

-For monorepo/submodule projects, see [Environment variables](/docs/features/environment-variables#how-it-works) for config-time env resolution (project root first, then workspace-root fallback).
+For monorepo/submodule projects, see [Environment variables](/docs/features/environment-variables#how-it-works) for configuration-time env resolution (project root first, then workspace-root fallback).

 ## When to use `build`